zachlasiuk/arm-software-developers-ads/content/learning-paths/desktop-and-laptop/pinebook-pro/_index.md

 ---
-title: "Setting up the Pinebook Pro with Arch and i3"
+title: "Setting up the Pinebook Pro with Arch and i3 for use as a development machine"

 description: >
     Learn the steps to setup the Pinebook Pro with Arch Linux ARM, i3 windows manager, and developer tools